rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 ### Creating Images to Represent Labs

-It's important that the lab documentation includes images representing the lab's network topology.
-To do this, follow the [Guide: Creating Images to Represent Labs](Guia Criando Imagens para Representar Laboratórios.md).
+In the documentation, it is important that the labs have images representing the network topology of the lab.
+To do this, follow the [Guide to Creating Images to Represent Labs](Guide to Creating Images to Represent Labs.md).

 ### Steps to Document the Lab